andersle/chemometrics/exercises/README.md

     1. Navigate to the exercise notebook you want to open on GitHub.
     2. Copy the URL and modify it by replacing `github.com` with `githubtocolab.com`.
     3. Open the modified URL in your browser.
 This will open the notebook in Google Colab.
     4. **Important:** To access data files, you may need to download them individually from the GitHub repository and upload them to your Colab environment.
-You can find code to do this within the notebook.

 * **Clone the repository:** If you prefer to work locally, you can clone the repository to your computer: